EKP529/BSOnline/README.md

 ## Key Features:
 * Secure login over HTTPS
 * Play a game with up to 8 people
-* Interactive display that shows the cards in your hand
+* Interactive display that shows the cards in your pile
 * Display shows what other players play in realtime
 * Record of players' wins is kept